Adobe Photoshop Elements

 Aside from that, the interface is broken down into four main sections surrounding the primary workspace: main tools on the left, mode navigation at the top, settings on the right, and additional commands and options along the bottom.
 It’s a simple and effective layout, and all the buttons are nice and large for easy use.

-If you’re using the Expert mode, the interface is more or less the same but with some extra tools along the left and different options along the bottom, allowing you to work with layers, adjustments, and filters.
+If you’re using the Expert mode, as shown above, the interface is more or less the same but with some extra tools along the left and different options along the bottom, allowing you to work with layers, adjustments, and filters.

 Quick mode, shown above, prioritizes fast fixes that can be managed with just a few clicks, allowing Photoshop Elements to make suggestions about possible adjustment settings.

-This mode only lets you make basic exposure adjustments and a bit of spot removal, although the preset adjustments are bit extreme and could do with a lighter touch.
+This mode only lets you make basic exposure adjustments and a few other basic tweaks, such as red-eye removal and teeth whitening, although the preset adjustments are a bit extreme and could do with a lighter touch.
 The results appear live on the image as you move the cursor over each suggestion, which is nice, but they will almost always require some tweaking before they’re usable.

 Working in Expert mode gives you a lot more flexibility and control when it comes to making edits.
-Instead of preset edits, the right panel now offers you the ability to work with layers, apply effects and (to the groans of designers everywhere) use the gimmicky Photoshop filters that everyone loves and loves to hate.
+Instead of using preset edits, the right panel now offers you the ability to work with layers, apply styles and effects, add graphics, and (to the groans of designers everywhere) use some of the gimmicky Photoshop filters that designers love to hate – and everyone else loves to use.

-I find working with the tools here to be much more effective than those in Quick mode, but that’s because it’s much closer to the experience I’m used to with Photoshop CC.
-A new layer and a single quick pass of the healing brush is enough to remove that distracting green blur near the top of the photo, and a Brightness/Contrast adjustment layer with a mask around the treefrog makes him stand out a bit more from the background.
+I find working with the tools here to be much more effective than those in Quick mode, but that’s because it’s much closer to the experience I’m used to with the full version of Photoshop.

-When you open a RAW file with Photoshop Elements it suggests that you use Lightroom to take advantage of its non-destructive editing, but you can continue without changing programs if you don’t already have Lightroom.
+Most users will probably be editing JPEG files and other standard image formats, but Elements can also edit RAW files.
+When you open a RAW file with Photoshop Elements, it suggests that you use Lightroom to take advantage of its non-destructive editing, but you can continue without changing programs if you don’t already have access to Lightroom.

 It’s not a bad idea, actually, since the RAW import options in Photoshop Elements are definitely more limited than you’d find in Lightroom or any other program dedicated to RAW editing.
 If you’re planning on photographing primarily in RAW, you would be better off taking the time to learn a more advanced program, but for JPEG snapshots and smartphone photos, Photoshop Elements is definitely up to the task.